-- Assessments that take place within the classroom, whether formal or formative, support adults in class to identify progress and gaps, and ensure planning is targeted to meet need for all children. - Those who need additional support within class are planned for by class teachers through Wave 1 Teaching (SEN Support).
+- Assessments that take place within the classroom, whether formal or formative, support adults in class to identify progress and gaps, and ensure planning is targeted to meet need for all children. - Those who need additional support within class are planned for by class teachers through Wave 1 Teaching.
 This utilises personalised learning and creates effective inclusion.
-It may include additional support and resources within class, 1:1 or group work, or preteaching language and concepts. - For those not making progress at Wave 1, Wave 2 (Targeted) support includes planned, time limited interventions to teach specific skills and concepts.
-These may be completed by the adults linked to a child's class, additional adults in school, outside agencies or volunteers.
+It may include additional support and resources within class, 1:1 or group work. - For those not making progress at Wave 1, Wave 2 support includes planned time limited interventions or "catch up" sessions.
+These may be completed by the adults in class, additional adults in school, or volunteers.
 A referral to/discussion with the SENCO may occur if progress does not increase.
-The SENCO may then become involved in the planning process, liaising with class adults and sometimes parents/carers.
-If there are several areas of ongoing need, or progress is limited even after intervention children may be added to the SEN Register for increased monitoring.
-Children then have an Assess, Plan, Do, Review (ADPR) cycle or an Additional Needs Plan (ANP) in place. - At Wave 2 (and Wave 1 at times) outside agencies may be involved.
-Due to changes in structure, this may involve them sharing strategies with the school rather than directly working with a child.
-On occasion practitioners may work directly with the child or family to support assessment, with information then fed back to the SENCO and class teacher so they can provide effective provision. - Children requiring support at Wave 3 (Enhanced Support) are planned for through ANPs, and in some cases EHCPs.
-Where possible children are involved in this process to ensure they have input into their targets and what they need to succeed.
-Parents/Carers are involved in this process through meetings with the class teacher, structured conversations or review meetings with the class teacher and SENCO as appropriate.
-Outside agencies may also join these meetings. - Children Looked After by the Local Authority (CLA) are planned for through PEP and My Voice Matters (MVM) meetings.
-Their voice is made clear through the Pupil Voice tools embedded in PEP paperwork and through support from the social worker, Virtual School and carers.
+The SENCO may then become involved in the planning process, through discussion with class adults and parents/carers.
+If there are several areas of ongoing need, or progress is limited even after intervention children may then be added to the SEN Register to increase monitoring.
+Children may then have an Assess, Plan, Do, Review (ADPR) cycle or an Additional Needs Plan (ANP) in place. - Children needing ongoing and specific support (Wave 3) are planned for through APDR or ANPs.
+Where possible children are involved in this process to ensure they have input into their targets and an understanding of what they need to succeed.
+Parents/Carers are involved in this process through meetings with the class teacher, structured conversations or review meetings with the class teacher and SENCO as appropriate to need.
+Outside agencies may also be present at this point. - Children with support from outside agencies are planned for through meetings with school and parents/carers, and discussion with the practitioner from the outside agency.
+This is then fed back to the SENCO and class teacher so they are clear on how to effectively provide support. - Children Looked After by the Local Authority (CLA) are planned for through PEP and LAC meetings.
+Their voice is made clear through the Pupil Voice tools embedded in PEP paperwork and through My Voice Matters support by the social worker, Virtual School and carers.

-- Please see our Family Friendly One Page SEND Policy, or full SEND Policy for more detail. - Support is recorded on the Provision Mapping tool by the class teacher at Wave 1, and by the SENCO at Waves 2 and 3.
+- Please see our Family Friendly One Page SEND Policy, or full SEND Policy for more detail. - Support is recorded on the Provision Mapping tool by the class teacher at Wave 1, the SENCO at Wave 2 and 3.